-Item 5I - All Other Farm Related Sources of Income
+Item 3j - All Other Farm Related Sources of Income

 Report all other farm income not accounted for above.
-It may be helpful to prompt the respondent by referring to the list of "Other Farm Income" items in the Respondent Booklet.
+It may be helpful to prompt the respondent by referring to the list of "Other Farm Income" items on the questionnaire.
 Describe each of the items recorded here.
 If the income should have been reported in another item, then make the necessary corrections.

 - Allotment or quota leases. - Any Federal Excise Tax (FET) refund claimed, if the FET was included in fuels purchase cost. - Hedging (futures contract) profits or losses. - Refunds claimed for marketing charges which were withheld.
-(For example, Cotton Inc. refunds or refunds from the Dairy Refund Payment Program.)
+(For example, Cotton Inc. refunds or refunds from the Dairy Refund Payment Program.) - Equity or premium payments on CCC loans transferred to someone else (money received above the face value of the loan).

-- Equity or premium payments on CCC loans transferred to someone else (money received above the face value of the loan). - Real estate tax rebates for land preservation. - Renting or leasing of livestock. - Renting or leasing of tractors, trucks, etc. - Road tax refunds. - Sale of water.
-In areas of the West, operations with irrigation rights have been able to sell a portion of their annual water allotment to municipal, commercial, and other industrial users. - Sale of soil. - Other farm-related indemnities for insurance like liability and comprehensive insurance, and insurance on the farm house (if the house was owned by the operation and the value was reported in Section G, Item 1a). - Payments received for cell phone towers, underground pipelines, windmills, etc., in which the operation receives a payment for their presence on the farm and the land is farmed by the operation. - Mineral and oil royalties if they are tied to the farm.
-If they are not tied to the farm (ie, from inheritance), record in Section J, Item 10j. - Carbon credits
+- Real estate tax rebates for land preservation. - Renting or leasing of livestock. - Renting or leasing of tractors, trucks, etc. - Road tax refunds. - Sale of water.
+In areas of the West, operations with irrigation rights have been able to sell a portion of their annual water allotment to municipal, commercial, and other industrial users. - Sale of soil. - Sale of value-added goods from farm commodities. - Other farm-related indemnities for insurance like liability and comprehensive insurance, and insurance on the farm house (if the house was owned by the operation and the value was reported in Section J, Item 1a). - Payments received for cell phone towers, underground pipelines, access roads, etc., in which the operation receives a payment for their presence on the farm. - Mineral royalties if they are tied to the farm.
+If they are not tied to the farm (ie, from inheritance), record in Section N, Item 1j. - Carbon credits

-5.6.3 Largest Portion of 2011 Gross Value of Sales: Item 6
+5.8.4 Item 4- Largest Portion of Gross Value of Sales